 - You will get fingerprinted.

 - All of your personal property will get taken away from you and stored until you get released.

 - You will be allowed to make a phone call in order to talk to a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be allowed to wear your own clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your own clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help other people that get arrested get through the process?

 Click here to share your story

 When you post bail, you will be discharged from jail.
 Getting discharged from jail takes anywhere between 10 minutes to hours or even all day long.
 In other words the faster you post bail, the sooner you will get discharged.
 It also might depend on if you’ve been given a cash bond or if the judge has to figure out the bail amount.
 For a minor offense, you will get booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and are given a date of your release, expect to be released in the morning.

 In the event there is a, or if you must report to start a sentence, it is recommended that you follow the law and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, report to the jail, and tell an officer that believe that there could be an outstanding arrest warrant out for you.
 A record check will be run, and if they verify that there is a warrant for your arrest, you will be taken into custody.
 When reporting to serve a sentence, report on the date and time that the sentence order or court paperwork states.
 Ensure that you don’t show up late.
 Just bring allowed items when you turn yourself in, for example your driver’s license or even your ID, any prescription medication you might take, and the sentencing order from court.